Skip to main content

 You need to…Minimum roleWhere it is covered

-Upload a promotion and respond as the submitterMarketing, Marketing Admin, Compliance, Compliance Admin, Legal, or External InfluencerMarketing User Guide
+Upload a promotion and respond as the uploaderMarketing, Marketing Admin, Compliance, Compliance Admin, Legal, or External Influencer/marketing/overview

-Review a promotion and respond as the reviewerCompliance or Compliance AdminCompliance User Guide
+Review a promotion and respond as the reviewerCompliance or Compliance Admin/compliance/overview

-Resolve an escalationLegalHow Roles Work
+Resolve an escalationLegal/how-roles-work

 Tag @adclear-support on a commentAny role with access to the promotionThis guide